-A recent announcement stated that the 2016 National Spelling Bee will have only one written round in the beginning followed by an old-fashioned spell-off (Watch ABC Video).
-A list of new words have been provided only to spellers going to the National Spelling Bee.
-Please login to your spelling account at the official website for details if you are spelling in the 2016 National Spelling Bee.
+An announcement stated that the 2016 National Spelling Bee will have only one written round in the beginning followed by an old-fashioned spell-off this has changed over the years to add a tie-breaker and then in 2019, the written tie-breaker was removed (Watch ABC Video).
+So this change!
+A list of new words is traditionally provided only to spellers going to the National Spelling Bee.
+Please login to your spelling account at the official website for details if you are spelling in the 2020 National Spelling Bee.

 In 2015, the written rounds were in multiple-choice format using a Scantron.
 The tests were also very tough in this year and likely because the written rounds are often used to narrow-down the field of spellers.
 On the bright side, no matter how you do on the written round, every speller gets a chance to spell on stage.
 Just do your best, read the rules and know your definitions!
 Also, check periodically for any updates to the rules or format in case the Spelling Bee makes any last minute changes.
 The written rounds occur in a room (not on stage), and in 2015, computers were not used.
 Instead, Dr. Bailly pronounced the word information and spellers had about 30 seconds to choose an answer.
 Try this sample test to understand the anticipated format to be used with a Scantron.

 SUMMARY OF PREVIOUS YEARS